OxfordRSE/plausible-selfhosting/README.md

 Success!
 You should now be able to access the plausible application, create accounts and start adding websites to track traffic.

+> [!NOTE]
+> I chose 1gB each for the clickhouse db and the plausible js app purely because the requirements listed by plausible were 2-4gB on a shared machine.
+> This might need adjusted?

 # Adding websites

 To follow maybe...